Last updated on 18 November 2020

 - Abdominal pain and cramps

-- Bloating, which is worse after a meal or better after going to the toilet
+- Bloating, which is worse after a meal or better after going to the toilet and passing bowel movements

 - Harder or looser stools than usual